 Intent of our Design and Technology Provision

-The Design Technology curriculum at Whitehouse Community Primary School is designed to provide creative, technical and practical opportunities in a range of relevant contexts, including construction, textiles, cookery and healthy eating.
-Through our cross-curricular, skills-based lessons our children will also be given opportunities to evaluate past and present designs, research how these designs and technologies exist and investigate how they impact and are relevant to their daily lives and the world we live in today.
+The Design and Technology curriculum at Whitehouse Community Primary School is designed to provide creative, technical and practical opportunities in a range of relevant contexts, including construction, textiles, cookery and healthy eating.
+We follow a spiral approach where skills are built on and revisited each year.
+Through our inclusive, cross-curricular, skills-based lessons our children will also be given opportunities to evaluate past and present designs, research how these designs and technologies exist and investigate how they impact and are relevant to their daily lives and the world we live in today.
 Through high-quality DT teaching, we aim to develop innovative, practical and reflective learners able to participate successfully in an evolving technological world.
-We will support our pupils to build a comprehensive set of skills and a broad understanding of the design, making and evaluation process and draw on children’s knowledge from different disciplines such as maths, science, computing and art.
+We will support our children to build a comprehensive set of skills and a broad understanding of the design, making and evaluation process and draw on children’s knowledge from different disciplines such as maths, science, computing and art.

 Implementation of our Design and Technology Provision